-- Two DAQ architectures, ATCA for SVT (SLAC) and VXS-FADC250 for ECal (JLAB) - JLAB CODA DAQ software is used for the trigger and readout - Trigger is defined by ECal, algorithms based on JLAB FADC250 which samples the analog signal from each ECal channel every 4 ns - Modules with energy above threshold are processed for the trigger.
-Pulse height, spatial and timing information from each crystal were available for the trigger decision.
-Energy and position cuts are applied to define trigger(s) - The whole system runs at rates of 20 kHz with very small dead time, <10% - In 2015/2016 engineering runs, two clusters selected in opposite modules with energy-position cuts was used as production trigger - The upgraded trigger system will use a single cluster in the calorimeter, with position dependent energy cut and tagged with signals from the new scintillation hodoscope.
+- Two DAQ architectures, ATCA for SVT (SLAC) and VXS-FADC250 for ECal (JLAB) - JLAB CODA DAQ software for trigger and readout - Trigger is defined by ECal and based on JLAB FADC250, where samples the analog signal from each ECal channel every 4 ns - Modules with energy above threshold are processed for the trigger - Pulse height, spatial and timing information from each crystal were available for the trigger decision.
+Energy and position cuts are applied to define trigger(s) - The whole system run with trigger rates of 20 kHz with with very small dead time, <10% - In 2015/2016 engineering runs, two clusters selected in opposite modules with energy-position cuts was used as production trigger - The upgraded trigger system will use a single cluster in the calorimeter, with position dependent energy cut and tagged with signal from the new scintillation hodoscope.

-More in Sergey Boyarinov's and Ryan Herbst's talks
+More in Sergey Boyarinov's and Ryan Herb's talks